Particular/docs.particular.net/servicecontrol/installation.md

 The ServiceControl installation fileconsists of an embedded MSI bootstrapper EXE and an embedded MSI.
 This installation can be executed standalone or via the Particular Software Platform Installer.

-### Pre-Requisites
+### Prerequisites
-The ServiceControl Installation has the following pre-requisites:
+The ServiceControl Installation has the following prerequisites:

 1. The Microsoft .Net 4.5 Runtime
 2. The Microsoft Message Queueing (MSMQ) service